diraol/Leaflet-Maps-Marker/readme.txt

 * "OGD Vienna selector": if a place within boundaries of Vienna/Austria is chosen, OGD Vienna basemaps are automatically selected
 * admin dashboard widget showing latest markers and blog posts from mapsmarker.com
 * support for google maps and bing map localization (cultures)
-* integrated [donation links](http://www.mapsmarker.com/donations) to show your support for this plugin :-)

 = Technical details =
 * full support for responsive designs (= automatic resizing of maps if viewport is wider than map width)